eeyzs1/eeyzs1.github.io/README.md

 ## 👩🏼‍💻 Engineering Experience
 **Autodidact** _(Aug 2024 - Mar 2025)_
 During this period, I learned some things that I hoped to learn, and generated 2 repos as return to the community:
 [TA](https://github.com/eeyzs1/TA): TA means trading analysis, this is a repo that explained all functions from talib based on its source code and knowledge about trading analysis by comments.
+I was also added some TA code for choose stocks in it.

 [foolishr](https://github.com/eeyzs1/foolishr): A repo of web dev with grpc which is a high-performance open-source feature-rich RPC framework for efficient and simple communication between client and server.